Does Appraisal Toll the Statute of Limitations?

 “In connection with the appraisal proceeding currently pending under the above-referenced policy, the insured requests that [Carrier Name] enter into a written tolling agreement with respect to the policy's suit limitation provision.
 Specifically, the insured requests that the parties agree in writing that the twelve-month suit limitation period set forth in the policy is tolled from the date of the appraisal demand through ninety (90) days after the issuance of the appraisal award, to allow both parties to focus on the appraisal process without the need for protective litigation.
 This agreement should be signed by an authorized representative of [Carrier Name] with binding authority.”

-What If the Carrier Refuses?
+If the Carrier Refuses, File Promptly

 The Carrier's Refusal as Evidence of Bad Faith